Hewad TV

-Broadcasting Programs
+Broadcasting programs

-Hewad Radio and TV operate the unique blend of public service-oriented programming (cultural, political, economic, developmental and educational programs including VOX POP, Peoples’ comments), news “News Bulletin each hour and Three News Hours Daily”, entertainment and music reaches millions of viewers and listeners 24/7.
+Hewad Radio and TV operate a blend of public service-oriented programming (cultural, political, economic, developmental and educational programs including VOX POP, Peoples' comments), news "News Bulletin each hour and Three News Hours Daily", entertainment and music.

-Team Structure
+Team structure

-Hewad Radio and TV staff (Reporters and Producers) structure is designed based on the following fundamental rules.
+The structure of Hewad Radio and TV staff (reporters and producers) structure is designed based on the following fundamental rules.

-· Hewad Radio and TV manager, reporters and producers must have Afghan Nationality.
+· Hewad Radio and TV managers, reporters and producers must have Afghan nationality.

 · The staff members must have a BA Degree in Journalism or at least two years of experience in the relevant field.

-· Hewad Radio and TV staff (Male and Female) should have the ability to speak and write the two official languages (Pashto and Dari) fluently.
+· Hewad Radio and TV staff (male and female) should be fluent in speaking and writing the two official languages (Pashto and Dari) fluently.